-The terms defined in this Section that are capitalized in this AGREEMENT have the following meanings:
+The following Definitions apply to the entire AGREEMENT, including all Exhibits:

 "ACT" means the California Integrated Waste Management Act of 1989 (California Public Resources Code Sections 40000 et seq.) and all regulations adopted under that legislation, as that legislation and those regulations may be amended from time to time.

-"AGREEMENT" means this franchise AGREEMENT, as it may be amended from time to time.
+"AGREEMENT" means the Upper Valley Waste Management Agreement No. 2018-__ and its exhibits and amendments, as it may be amended from time to time.

 "AGENCY" means the Upper Valley Waste Management Agency, a joint exercise of powers authority created by the MEMBERS.